arisk1/cg-functions/README.md

 ## coinList()
-List all supported coins id, name and symbol (no pagination required)
+List all supported coins' - id, name and symbol (no pagination required)

 ## priceOfCoins(coins,currency)